 Today, we will look at three more factors that make ITIL attractive and worth investing in.

 Avoid Duplicate Activities

-In bigger organizations where multiple verticals and several horizontals cut across each other, there is bound to be a percentage of activities where the left hand does not know what the right hand is doing, and that could cost the company dearly with activities getting duplicated.
-The same activities being carried out is sheer wastage of resources and all companies frown on it as it simply adds to the expenses without the addition of revenue.
+In bigger organizations where multiple verticals and several horizontals cut across each other, there is bound to be a percentage of activities where the left-hand does not know what the right hand is doing, and that could cost the company dearly with activities getting duplicated.
+The same activities being carried out is a sheer wastage of resources and all companies frown on it as it simply adds to the expenses without the addition of revenue.
 ITIL is a great benefactor to avoid duplicate activities being carried out.
 How you may ask!
 Well, one way that ITIL can bring in semblance is through the introduction of a RACI matrix.

 The RACI matrix lists out all the possible activities in a process or a function, and delegates owners, responsible parties and other supporting roles.
-This clears any ambiguity such as who would be performing activities, and the person who would be held accountable.
+This clears any ambiguity such as who would be performing activities and the person who would be held accountable.
 It is possible that different teams and verticals may have separate RACI matrices which may once again result in duplicate work.
-In such a scenario, company wide activities and team/vertical/horizontal based activities must be segregated and rostered.
+In such a scenario, company-wide activities and team/vertical/horizontal based activities must be segregated and rostered.
 This will definitely avoid duplication of work.